-If you store your photos on an external drive, I recommend checking the ‘Build Smart Previews’ option on the right-hand side before importing.
+- In the ‘File Handling’ tab, I recommend checking the ‘Build Smart Previews’ option if you are storing your images on an external hard drive.
 That way even if you are not plugged into your drive you can still see previews of the images in Lightroom.

 The power of presets – How to edit photos in Lightroom

 Once your photos are imported you can view them in the ‘Library’ tab which is mostly used for organization, such as adding keywords and other metadata, and for viewing previews of your images.
 In order to edit them you need to move into the ‘Develop’ tab.
 Here you can edit one photo at a time or in larger batches.

 To speed things up, I create ‘presets’ of my favourite edits which I can apply to other photos.
 A preset is like a snapshot of particular settings that you can apply to a photo in a single click.
 You can create your own presets or you can import ready-made presets that are available online.
 If you really like a particular Instagrammer or photographer’s style, ask if they have presets available to purchase.

 Sometimes the preset is perfect straight out of the box, but most of the time a picture will need some additional tweaks.
 You can do this in the righthand panel.
 One of the most common tools I use is the ‘Crop’ for creating different formats for different platforms e.g. squares for Insta, portrait style for Pinterest and landscape for here on the blog.